Saho Sasazawa: Life and works

 With his Roppongi shinjū (六本木心中) (1962) he received his third nomination for the prestigious semi-annual Naoki Prize for popular fiction.
 He had been twice nominated for the prize before, for Hitokui and Kūhaku no kiten (空白の起点), and although he was short-listed to win this time, (Note: An "editor from the publisher sponsoring the [prize, i.e. Bungeishunju-sha] flatly declared [Sasazawa] is unmistakably going to win", according to Akira Miki, a former editor for Kodansha.) he was disappointed once again.
 (Note: Seichō Matsumoto and Keita Genji pushed for Sasazawa's Roppongi shinjū but other panelists disagreed, and the award was shared by two other authors, Hitomi Yamaguchi for Eburi man shi no yūga na seikatsu|Eburi man shi no yūga na seikatsu and Sonoko Sugimoto for Koshū no kishi.)
 Around this time, while declaring himself to be one of the practitioners of honkaku-ha (本格派) or "orthodox school" of mystery fiction-writing, (Note: Kenkyusha's Shin wa-ei chū-jiten dictionary (4th ed., 1995) has a subentry on honkaku-ha and gives the translation "orthodox school".
 On honkaku-teki it gives three senses: "genuine, real", "orthodox", or "standard".

 Amanda C. Seaman says: "..what Japanese critics call honkaku-ha, or standard, detective fiction.) he wrote a trilogy on double-suicide without homicide; of these, the Naoki Prize-nominated Roppongi Double-Suicide was appraised as a piece "depicting empty love between a young man and a girl", which entwined "the drama of loss of faith in humanity" into the mystery novel.

 In 1970, he ventured into writing period novels (in particular matatabi fiction about traveling gamblers) with Mikaeri tōge no rakujitsu (見返り峠の落日).
-Sasazawa's style of this gambler fiction has been characterized as "casting a nihilistic shadow, an added an aura of Cowboy Westerns".
+Sasazawa's style of this gambler fiction has been characterized as "casting a nihilistic shadow, adding an aura of Cowboy Westerns".
 The samurai period gambler piece that brought Sasazawa lasting fame was his Kogarashi Monjirō series, begun with the episode entitled Shamen bana wa chitta (赦免花は散った).
 The book was TV-dramatized with Atsuo Nakamura playing the leading role of the gambler Monjirō, and the program achieved immense popularity.

 He continued to write fiction in both contemporary and period settings.